 It was serving as a volunteer at Omega in the Summer of 1991 that led me to my first yoga class.
-Having grown up in a small town with small town options I was hungry to experience something new – something that would break me open.
-The classes at Omega were soothing , intriguing, curious so when Atlanta became my new home at Summer’s end, I dug into Atlanta’s yoga offerings.
-As a newbie to the field I had no idea there were “types” of yoga, I just squeezed in at least one class a week to balance out a strong running/biking regimen.
-For the most part, yoga was just another form of exercise, sort of…
+Having grown up in a small town with small town options I was hungry to experience something new, something that would break me open.
+The classes at Omega were soothing, intriguing, curious, so when Atlanta became my new home at Summer’s end, I dug into the city’s yoga offerings.
+As a newbie to the field I had no idea there were “types” of yoga.
+My focus was to squeezed in at least one class a week to balance out a strong running/biking regimen.
+For the most part, yoga was another form of exercise, sort of…